 What does the £10,000 NOSE London fee include?

-All pre-operative consultations and 3D imaging, the operation, theatre and surgical team, anaesthetist, one night at Weymouth Street Hospital, splints, dressings, prescriptions, all 12-month follow-up appointments, one free revision within 12 months for any reason, and indemnity provision.
-Excluded items are rib grafts (£2,500 if needed), late-stage cosmetic revisions beyond 12 months, and out-of-London accommodation.
+All pre-operative consultations and 3D imaging, the operation, theatre and surgical team, anaesthetist, day-case care at Weymouth Street Hospital, splints, dressings, all 12-month follow-up appointments, my surgeon's fee waived for any revision within 12 months, and indemnity provision.
+Excluded items are take-home medications (charged separately by Weymouth Street Hospital), an overnight stay in the rare case one is clinically needed (£750), hospital and anaesthetist fees for revision surgery, rib grafts (£2,500 if needed), late-stage cosmetic revisions beyond 12 months, and out-of-London accommodation.

 How do I avoid hidden costs in a rhinoplasty quote?